gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Uninstall-AIPScanner.md

 ```

 ## DESCRIPTION
 The Uninstall-AIPScanner cmdlet uninstalls the Windows Server service, Azure Information Protection Scanner.
 This command does not remove the SQL Server database that was created by running the [Install-AIPScanner](./Install-AIPScanner.md) cmdlet when the Azure Information Protection scanner was installed.
-The name of this database is AzInfoProtection.
-If this database is no longer required, you must manually remove it.
+If this database is no longer required, you must manually remove it:

+- For general availability version: The name of this database is AzInfoProtection.

+- For the preview version: The default database name for the scanner is AIPScanner_\<computer_name> but when you specify a profile name, the database name for the scanner changes to AIPScanner_\<profile>.

 This command also does not remove the scanner reports located in %localappdata%\Microsoft\MSIP\Scanner\Reports.